Fermat-ORG/fermat-framework/README.md

 #### Developers

-If you are a developer and want to contribute from a bug-fix up to building a whole financial APP on top of Fermat, please read [contributing-guide](https://github.com/bitDubai/fermat/blob/master/CONTRIBUTING.md), then learn how to pull the repo and hack on Fermat.
+If you are a developer and want to contribute from a bug-fix up to building a whole financial APP on top of Fermat, please read the [contributing-guide](https://github.com/bitDubai/fermat/blob/master/CONTRIBUTING.md), then learn how to pull the repo and hack on Fermat.
 Then say hi at our [IRC DEV Channel](http://irc.lc/freenode/fermat-dev/) or you can also find us on [Facebook](https://www.facebook.com/FermatOrg/).

 #### Others